jeff-zucker/rdf-easy/README.md

 namespace, either add it to the SPARQL with a standard PREFIX declaration, or use &lt;full-url-of-namespace-and-term&gt; in your SPARQL.

-### working with RDF formats other than Turtle

-If you wish to create resources in n3, RDF/XML, etc. you may pass a content-type tag as the third parameter of createOrReplace()

 ### re-querying the same source

 If you want to run additional queries on a data URL you have